Garsondee/What-the-Tide-Dragged-In/Root/Scenes/Act1/01_01_The_Harbour_Heist.md

   - **Watchful Harbormaster** (Empathy/Notice): Will intervene if chaos spreads; use to escalate or to gain leverage with a bribe/appeal.

 - **Breadcrumbs to Pull**
-  - Seagulls chatter about "the breaking of the Voice-Stone" (foreshadows Scene 2 twist).
   - A gull drops a shiny wrench tag stamped with a foreign brand (ties to Hydrant Havoc).

 - **Fail Forward Options**